APNIC works closely with many organizations that help make the Internet more stable and secure, including:

 APNIC also provides sponsorship to raise awareness and build a more mature understanding of cyber threats in the region.

 In 2017, APNIC supported the development of Tonga.CERT through training and technical assistance.
-Tonga.CERT is the first CERT to be established in the region and following this successful effort, APNIC is continuing to support efforts in the region.Collaboration
+Tonga.CERT is the first CERT to be established in the region and following this successful effort, APNIC helped establish PNG CERT and Vanuatu CERT in 2018.Collaboration

 APNIC also collaborates with national CERTs/CSIRTs and organizations such at FIRST and APCERT on strategic initiatives such as enhancing collaboration and coordination among stakeholders.
 This collaboration includes: